TheCase/kubernetes-on-proxmox/README.md

 ## On a Mac?
 Check out the fantastic Kubernetic client!

 It will work directly with your local `~/.kube/config` file!
-Download, install and you're off and adminstering your cluster!
+Download, install and you're off and adminstrating your cluster!

 Download: [https://docs.kubernetic.com](https://docs.kubernetic.com/)